-T Levels are new two-year technical programmes for young people aged 16 to 19.
+T Levels are new two-year technical programmes.
 Their primary purpose is to prepare students for entry into skilled employment, or higher-level technical study.
 The first three T Levels will be available at selected colleges and schools (providers) across England in September 2020.

 T Levels will suit students who want a course that will develop genuine occupational skills and give them a head-start in their careers.
 The level of demand will be higher in the Technical Qualification of T Levels compared to many current vocational qualifications because of the expected level of competence a student will need to demonstrate in the occupational specialism.